 Mark Hawes, Deputy Chairman of the RTST, said: “The RTST Sir Peter Hall Director Award winner Chelsea Walker is demonstrably a director to watch, and NST City – Southampton’s sleek, new-build led by Sam Hodges – will definitely be a theatre to watch.
 We’re thrilled to be the catalyst for Chelsea’s launch into mid-scale, main-house directing as part of NST City’s first year programme – and for Nuffield Southampton Theatres’ co-production with English Touring Theatre and Theatr Clwyd, which will propel a national tour of a re-imagined classic directed by Chelsea.
 Exciting times ahead for British regional theatre”.

-At a prestigious award ceremony in November 2017 at the Theatre Royal Drury Lane, winner Chelsea Walker was presented with her award by chairman Sir Geoffrey Cass, deputy chairman Mark Hawes, RTST trustees Sir Ian McKellen, Noma Dumezweni, Sir Mark Rylance and Sam Hodges, Director at Nuffield Southampton Theatres.
+At a prestigious award ceremony in November 2017 at the Theatre Royal Drury Lane, winner Chelsea Walker was presented with her award by chairman Sir Geoffrey Cass, deputy chairman Mark Hawes, RTST trustees Sir Ian McKellen, Noma Dumezweni and Sir Mark Rylance, and Sam Hodges.
 The event, attended by some of the best known names in British theatre, included entertainment from Clare Halse & Tom Lister, currently starring in 42nd Street, and the acting students of The Guildhall School of Music & Drama.